kbanashek/RNCardList/README.md

 # RNCardList

-A React Native app built with Expo and React Relay for managing a collection of baseball cards.
+A React Native app built with Expo and React Relay (against a mock service) for managing a collection of baseball cards.
 Users can view cards, see detailed information, and like their favorite cards.

 ## List Screen: